FranciscoBarreira/HTML-CSS-Project/README.md

 -Navigation Menu

-The navigation menu consists of links to all of the website's pages.
+The navigation menu consists of links to all of the website's pages (home, how to play and sign up).
 It is a feature in every single one of them, to make navigation easy and intuitive, thus promoting a good user experience.

 ![navigation bar image](/assets/images/navbar.png "navbar")